Quit Your Job

 - is more stable,

-- basically, takes care of issues you may have with your current job.
+- takes care of issues you may have with your current job.

 But judging a “better” opportunity isn’t as easy as it might look.
-Langerud said you can judge if something is actually a better opportunity (and a viable reason to quit) by whether or not the new position “feels like home or fills a deeper need“.
-The best reason to leave your job is when it’s a strategic move that advances your career, Harris says.
-So whether this means higher level of responsibility, location change or even a lesser salary sometimes, it could be a good indicator to try out something different from your usual job.
+Langerud said you could consider if something is a better opportunity (and a viable reason to quit) by whether or not the new position “feels like home or fills a deeper need“.
+Harris says the best reason to leave your job is when it’s a strategic move that advances your career.
+Whether this means a higher level of responsibility, location change, or even a lesser salary sometimes, it could be a good indicator to try something different from your regular job.

 #10 Quit your job – No growth opportunities

-It’s easy to be stuck in a job and, if you love what your job offers, getting stuck can be comfortable.
-However, it’s very crucial that every job helps you enhance your skills, and adds to your value as an employee.
-If there isn’t anything new to learn, and are just wandering here and there doing the same old routine thing while people around you get promotions and wonderful opportunities, it’s time to look elsewhere.
+Getting stuck in a job can be easy, and if one loves what their job offers, it can provide a sense of comfort.
+However, every job must help you enhance your skills and adds to your value as an employee.
+If there is nothing new to learn and you are just wandering here and there doing the same old routine while people around you get promotions and wonderful opportunities, it’s time to look elsewhere.

-If you can’t get a promotion at your current organisation that makes better use of your potential, start searching for a position in another company where you can utilize your talent and skills.
-“No one has said anything, however, you are no longer getting the plum assignments, you are no longer asked to attend key meetings, or your proposals are met with silence or denial,” Hockett adds.
-You are unchallenged, need more responsibility, and seek opportunities that just don’t exist for you in your current organization.
-You’ve explored the current and potential options, and they are limited and constrained.
-You do not see any option for growth anymore.
-“These are signs that you should be looking for a new job.”
+If you are still looking for a promotion at your current organization that better uses your potential, start searching for a position in another company where you can utilize your talent and skills.
+“No one has said anything; however, you are no longer getting the plum assignments, you are no longer asked to attend key meetings, or your proposals are met with silence or denial,” Hockett adds.
+You are unchallenged, need more responsibility, and seek opportunities outside your current organization.
+You’ve explored the current and potential options, and they are constrained.
+You do not see any chance of growth anymore.
+“These are signs that you should seek a new job.”

 Every job has its ups and downs.
 You may go through difficult times now and then.
-However, experiencing more lows than highs indicates that it’s time to start looking out for better options.
+However, experiencing more lows than highs indicates it’s time to start looking for better options.

-Once you realize it might be time to leave your job, set up goals for yourself analyzing what your expectations in terms of responsibilities, work culture, remunerations, perks and benefits, etc. Kahn says, “Create timelines for yourself of finding another opportunity and making your exit.”
+Once you realize it might be time to leave your job, set goals for yourself and analyze your expectations regarding responsibilities, work culture, remunerations, perks, benefits, etc. Kahn says, “Create timelines for yourself of finding another opportunity and making your exit.”

-Staying in a bad job for too long can be very harmful for you.
-Every possible effort made to make things better goes in vain, stop trying and move on to a new job and a new environment.
+Staying in a bad job for too long can harm you.
+Every possible effort to improve things goes in vain; stop trying and move on to a new position and environment.
 If you have already decided to leave, be smart about it.
-Don’t burn bridges by venting about all of the reasons you’re leaving.
-That gives nothing, and could even work negatively for you later.
+Don’t burn bridges by venting about all the reasons you’re leaving.
+That gives nothing and could even work negatively for you later.
 It’s always better to leave on a positive note.
 Remember, your last employer is the first source of contact (while referencing).

-If any or all of the above strike a chord with you – then it’s the right time for you to make some important decisions, because continuing in this way will harm you emotionally and psychologically, which in turn, will adversely affect your family life.
-Although you might feel it, what you may not see, that you are also experiencing setback and failure.
-Failure to be happy, satisfied and content, and see the world outside the workplace.
+If any or all of the above strike a chord with you – then it’s the right time for you to make some important decisions because continuing in this way will harm you emotionally and psychologically, which in turn, will adversely affect your family life.
+Although you might feel it, you may not see that you are also experiencing setbacks and failure.
+The individual fails to experience happiness, satisfaction, and contentment, and they neglect to observe the world outside of their workplace.